 Pensions for the self-employed

 If you’re self-employed you don’t get the benefit of employer pension contributions, so need to consider your own arrangements.
-Saving into a pension gives valuable tax relief, with changes to the system from April 2015 ensuring you have the freedom to use your fund as you wish at retirement.
+Saving into a pension gives valuable tax relief, while changes to the system made back in April 2015 ensured you have the freedom to use your fund as you wish at retirement.

 Options include stakeholder pensions, which are simple and have capped charges, as well as low, flexible minimum contributions.
 Alternatively, you could go for a self-invested personal pension, with wider investment choice.